Tutorial: Generate views for EF Database First with ASP.NET MVC app

 Display enrollment views

 Furthermore, validation of the provided values is automatically applied based on the data type of the field.
-Grade requires a number, so an error message is displayed if you try to provide an incompatible value.
+Grade requires a number, so an error message is displayed if you try to provide an incompatible value: The field Grade must be a number.

 You have verified that the automatically-generated views enable users to work with the data in the database.
 In the next tutorial in this series, you will update the database and make the corresponding changes in the web application.